Backdropped by towering peaks and shining bright turquoise in the sun, Floe Lake is one of the most spectacular places in the Canadian Rockies.

 - If the campsites are still available, the next screen will display your reservation details, along with Parks Canada rules.
 Tick the two boxes and select ‘Confirm reservation details‘

 - At this point, your reservation is in the shopping cart and held.
 As long as you complete payment within 20 minutes, your reservation is secure

 - Click ‘Proceed to Checkout‘ to log into your Parks Canada account and pay for the reservation

 *Green signifies available.
 If the diamond is red, it is unavailable.
 In that situation, click the ‘Calendar’ icon next to the map and look for green ticks indicating availability

 Floe Lake campground reservation tips

-- Sign up for a Parks Canada account prior to the reservation launch.
-In 2023, everyone needs a new account due to a website platform change
+- Sign up for a Parks Canada account prior to the reservation launch (if you don’t already have one)

 - I’d also suggest getting very familiar with the reservation system prior to the launch date, as you’ll need to complete your request as quickly as possible to get a space